 For degree-awarding purposes (in order to deal with special cases like changes of programme) students will be allowed to choose up to 30 credits of off diet modules in any year (with School approval).
-At the end of year 2, students have the opportunity to spend a year studying abroad.
+At the end of year 2, students have the opportunity to take a placement year in industry - G10Y Mathematics with Professional Placement.
+Students also have the option to take advantage of studying abroad - G101 Mathematics with Professional Placement.